 Pro Tip: Even if you carry the Platypus Reservoir, bring along a smaller water bottle for hanging out at the campsite.
 We have Platypus SoftBottle Water Bottles, and after they’re empty, they roll up nicely or lay flat and don’t take up much space in your bag.
 We also bring these with us when we travel so we have a refillable bottle always on hand.

 We’ve been camping and hiking with all kinds of people.
 Some enjoy putting together full meals and others can live off bars for days.
 We land somewhere in between.
 On a long day hikes or for lunch on multi-day hikes, we prefer to keep moving rather than stopping to make a hot meal.
 Jacob usually snacks on Cliff Bars since they’re effective at giving you what you need.
-I personally don’t like the taste of them and prefer to eat a mix of Kind Bars (this one is my favorite flavor) and Honey Stingers.
+I personally don’t like the taste of them and prefer to eat a mix of Kind Bars and Honey Stingers.